jedisct1/c-partially-blind-rsa-signatures/README.md

 # Partially blind RSA signatures

-This is an implementation of the [RSA Blind Signatures with Public Metadata](https://eprint.iacr.org/2023/1199) RFC, mechanically ported from [the Zig implementation](https://github.com/jedisct1/zig-rsa-blind-signatures).
+This is an implementation of the [RSA Blind Signatures with Public Metadata](https://eprint.iacr.org/2023/1199) paper and [draft](https://www.ietf.org/archive/id/draft-amjad-cfrg-partially-blind-rsa-01.html), mechanically ported from [the Zig implementation](https://github.com/jedisct1/zig-rsa-blind-signatures).

 ## Protocol overview